Cyprinus478/eGuide/README.md

 #  eGuide
 eGuide is a new project to create a digital field guide on your phone.
-Currently the goal is to digitize information from pre-existing physical field guides,however from that framework species will be added from other literature.
+Currently the goal is to digitize information from pre-existing physical field guides, however from that framework species will be added from other literature.

 ## Current goals